FDio/csit/docs/report/introduction/methodology_trex_traffic_generator.rst

 This mode is suitable for NAT44ED tests, as clients send packets from inside, and servers react to it, so they see the outside address and port to respond to.
-Also, they do not send traffic before NAT44ED has opened the sessions.
+Also, they do not send traffic before NAT44ED has created the corresponding translation entry.

 When possible, L2 counters (opackets, ipackets) are used.
-Some tests need L7 counters, which track protocol state (e.g. TCP), but the values are less than reliable on high loads.
+Some tests need L7 counters, which track protocol state (e.g. TCP), but those values are less than reliable on high loads.

 Traffic Continuity
 ~~~~~~~~~~~~~~~~~~

-Generated traffic is either continuous, or limited.
+Generated traffic is either continuous, or limited (by number of transactions).
 Both modes support both continuities in principle.

 Continuous traffic
 __________________

-Traffic is started without any size goal.
+Traffic is started without any data size goal.
-Traffic is ended based on time duration as hinted by search algorithm.
+Traffic is ended based on time duration, as hinted by search algorithm.
 This is useful when DUT behavior does not depend on the traffic duration.
 The default for stateless mode.

 Limited traffic
 _______________

-Traffic has defined size goal, duration is computed based on the goal.
+Traffic has defined data size goal (given as number of transactions),
+duration is computed based on this goal.
 Traffic is ended when the size goal is reached,
 or when the computed duration is reached.
 This is useful when DUT behavior depends on traffic size,
-e.g. target number of session, each to be hit once.
+e.g. target number of NAT translation entries, each to be hit exactly once
+per direction.
 This is used mainly for stateful mode.

 Traffic synchronicity